EU Leaders Agree to New Terms But Markets Aren’t Impressed – Monday Morning Interest Rate Update (December 12, 2011)

 Variable-rate mortgage holders saw the Bank of Canada (BoC) maintain its 1% overnight rate last Tuesday.
 The BoC’s accompanying commentary reiterated concerns over the “weakening external outlook” and there was nothing in the report to suggest any material change in its overriding views.

 The bottom line: The EU’s latest summit made the threat of more sovereign defaults in the region less likely, while making the threat of a long and protracted recession all but inevitable.
 From a Canadian mortgage perspective, this is the best we could hope for.
 Sovereign defaults can spook global financial markets and drive up borrowing rates everywhere, and this was our greatest contagion threat.
-An extended period of European economic malaise isn’t anything to celebrate, but from a systemic risk perspective, it’s far better than the alternative.David Larock is an independent full-time mortgage planner and industry insider.
+An extended period of European economic malaise isn’t anything to celebrate, but from a systemic risk perspective, it’s far better than the alternative.David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.